MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Recursive resolvers {#recursive-behavior}

-Recursive resolvers that are aware of SVCB SHOULD help the client to execute the procedure in {{client-behavior}} without issuing a second round of queries, by incorporating additional useful information into the response.
+Recursive resolvers that are aware of SVCB SHOULD help the client to execute the procedure in {{client-behavior}} with minimum overall latency, by incorporating additional useful information into the response.
 For the initial SVCB record query, this is just the normal response construction process (i.e. unknown RR type resolution under
 {{!RFC3597}}).
 For followup resolutions performed during this procedure,